 Managerial Transparency

-Monitoring Pearson Correlation .770
+Internal Environment Pearson Correlation .667

 Sig. .000

-^{.} Correlation is significant at the 0.01 level (2-tailed).
+.
+Correlation is significant at the 0.01 level (2-tailed).

-The correlation coefficient between the evaluation and follow-up on the one hand, and the level of administrative transparency is 77.0%, which is a positive correlation coefficient because it is greater than 0.5 and the coefficient value is statistically significant (Sig) is less than the significance level of 0.05.
+The correlation coefficient between information and communication on the one hand and the internal control environment is 66.7%, which is a positive correlation coefficient (because it is positive) because it is greater than 0.5 and the correlation coefficient value is statistically significant, Below the significance level of 0.05.

-Accordingly, we reject the hypothesis that there is no correlation between the relationship between the impact of evaluation and follow-up and the level of administrative transparency in Palestinian universities in Gaza Strip.
+Accordingly, we reject the hypothesis of the first research that there is no significant relationship between internal control and administrative transparency in Palestinian universities in Gaza.

-10. CONCLUSIONS
+11. CONCLUSIONS